MadBomber/justprep/README.md

 ```
 It can be an absolute path (begins with a '/' character) or relative.
 If relative, then "Relative to what?" is a good question.
 A good answer is "Relative to the location of the `$JUSTPREP_FILENAME_IN` file."
 That is the file location that just included the relative file.

 The path to the file to be included can make use of system environment variables in either the $VAR form or ${VAR} form.
-Also the tildi character `~` if present as the first character of the file path is taken as a shortcut to the user's home directory.
+Also the tilde character `~` if present as the first character of the file path is taken as a shortcut to the user's home directory.

 ### Examples Using Shell Variables in path-to-include-file
 ```bash